If you are involved in a car accident, you’ll definitely need to provide proof of insurance and show a valid driver’s license.

 When to Contact a Lawyer

 If you have been in an accident with an uninsured motorist, contact The Hoffmann Law Firm, L.L.C. today.
 We focus our law practice exclusively on handling accident injury cases.
-With more than 20 years of experience, no case is too complex for attorney Christopher Hoffmann.
+With 25 years of experience, no case is too complex for attorney Christopher Hoffmann.
 Our goal is to secure maximum financial compensation for your physical and emotional recovery.

 Call us at (314) 361-4242 or fill out our online contact form.